nitinjjain/atom/workshop-atom/introduction/introduction.md

 ### Prerequisites (Optional)

-*List the prerequisites for this lab using the format below.
-Fill in whatever knowledge, accounts, etc. is needed to complete the lab. **Do NOT list** each previous lab as a prerequisite.*

 This lab assumes you have:
 * An Oracle account
-* All previous labs successfully completed

-*This is the "fold" - below items are collapsed by default*

 In general, the Introduction does not have Steps.